 How Long Do Collections Stay on Your Credit Report?

 Collections are a continuation of debt owed and can stay on your credit report for up to 7 years from the date the debt first became delinquent and was not brought current.
-However, if an account were to become late today, the payments were never brought current, it was charged off as bad debt, closed and sent to collection, then the original delinquency date would be today’s date.
-Even if the bad debt was eventually paid, seven years from today’s date, the closed account and the subsequent collection account would be deleted.
+However, if an account were to become late today, the payments were never brought current, it was charged off as bad debt, closed and sent to collection, then the original delinquency date would be today's date.

 After seven years, that negative information will automatically drop off your credit report, even if a collection agency has assumed the debt.
 The clock on the debt doesn't reset if it's transferred to another creditor; your original delinquency date remains the same for both the original account and the collection agency account.